rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 ## Seeking clarification

-Let's start with a simple goal for everything laid out in this blog post series:
+Let's start with the goal I have in mind for everything laid out in this blog post series:

 **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**

-Everyone means everyone. **Everyone** in the team should know the criteria applied to the interviews. **You** should know everything about the teams expectations towards the new-hire. **The interviewee** should know everything about what is going to happen on the interview. **The team** should know who's going to visit the office and why.
+Everyone means everyone. **Everyone** in the team should know the criteria applied to the interviews. **I** must be aware of the teams expectations towards the new-hire. **The interviewee** should know everything about what is going to happen on the interview. **The team** should know who's going to visit the office and why.

-Make sure you understand the [complexity of the project and the role](https://lizkeogh.com/2013/07/21/estimating-complexity/) you're hiring for and make sure it is well communicated between the teams and line-managers.
-Chances are, your company does nothing that hasn't been done before on a technical level, so you might not need a specialist, but a curious person that is willing to get familiar with a new ecosystem.
+The [complexity of the project and the role](https://lizkeogh.com/2013/07/21/estimating-complexity/) I'm hiring for is something that is very important to me.
+I make sure it is well communicated between the teams and line-managers.
+Chances are, a company does nothing that hasn't been done before on a technical level, so they might not need a specialist, but a curious person that is willing to get familiar with a new ecosystem.

-Do you have the capacity to train people and a proper mentor ship process in your company?
-If so, that means technical requirements become less important - what else is it you should focus on?
+Does the company have the capacity to train people and do they have a proper mentor ship process?
+If so, that means technical requirements become less important - what else is it one should focus on then?

-Make sure everyone is aware and in agreement about the criteria *important* to your company and of the criteria that you deemed *not important*.
-Interviewing handbooks like [the one Medium published this year](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) are a valuable resource for you to find out what your companies criteria should be.
+I strive to make sure that everyone is aware and in agreement about the criteria *important* to the company and of the criteria that they explicityly deemed *not important*.
+Interviewing handbooks like [the one Medium published this year](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) are a valuable resource to find out what a companies criteria should be.

 ## Take home exercise or pair programming?

-You should leave it to the interviewee to choose between a take home exercise or a pair programming interview.
-There are [some downsides](https://cate.blog/2016/02/10/bad-interviews-are-a-company-problem-not-a-candidate-problem/) to take-home exercises, just as there are for on-site pair programming interviews, but remember that the person interviewing for the job might have other obligations that make it hard for them to visit your office for a few hours - just imagine having every company you're applying to ask you to come by for an afternoon that early into the hiring process!
+I leave it to the interviewee to choose between a take home exercise or a pair programming interview.
+There are [some downsides](https://cate.blog/2016/02/10/bad-interviews-are-a-company-problem-not-a-candidate-problem/) to take-home exercises, just as there are for on-site pair programming interviews, but remember that the person interviewing for the job might have other obligations that make it hard for them to visit the office for a few hours - just imagine having every company you're applying to ask you to come by for an afternoon that early into the hiring process!

-Should the interviewee choose a take-home exercise, make sure you don't let this factor into your decision at all.
-After they sent around their solution, invite them to the office and let them walk you through the code for half an hour as an exercise.
+Should the interviewee choose a take-home exercise, I will not let this decision factor into the decision at all.
+After they sent around their solution, I invite them to the office and let them walk me through the code for half an hour as an exercise.

-In the following, I'm assuming that the interviewee picked the *pair programming interview*.
+In the following though, I'm assuming that the interviewee picked the *pair programming interview*.

 ## Picking a task

-Next up is picking the task.
 Having facilitated countless coding katas at our meetup in Berlin, I hereby promise that a task can not be small enough for an hour of pair programming.
-Check out the [Kata-Log](http://kata-log.rocks/), a list of coding exercises compiled by the amazing [@egga_de](https://twitter.com/egga_de) for inspiration if you like.
+[Kata-Log](http://kata-log.rocks/), a list of coding exercises compiled by the amazing [@egga_de](https://twitter.com/egga_de) is a great source of inspiration for me.

-My personal take on this is: I love to use production code as an exercise.
-What I did in the past is to pick something I have done recently in our code base and delete most tests and the implementation.
-If your code base is too big, it might make sense to delete distracting aspects of it for the exercise.
+My personal take on the task is this though: I love to use production code as an exercise.
+What I did in the past is to pick something I have done recently in a code base and delete most tests and the implementation.
+If the code base is too big, it might make sense to delete distracting aspects of it for the exercise.

-Using your production code has some great advantages:
+Using production code has some great advantages:
-You'll be deeply familiar with the Ins and Outs of the code in front of you.
-Furthermore, you have solved the problem before and can explain the requirements in depth.
-The interviewee can catch a short glimpse at the code they'd be working with and ultimately, they will get to know the domain you are working with a little.
+I am deeply familiar with the Ins and Outs of the code in front of me.
+Furthermore, I have solved the problem before and can explain the requirements in depth.
+The interviewee can catch a short glimpse at the code they'd be working with and ultimately, they will get to know the domain we are working with a little.

 Fair warning though: If you're frustrated with the current state of your code base and if things can unexpectedly break, it might not be the perfect fit for an interview.